-Support the Historical Commission's and Historic Districts Commission's active engagement in the visioning and planning for the Route 20 corridor.

-Ongoing action of the Historical Commission.

-Prepare a Route 20 Corridor Preservation Study to identify the capacity of historic properties for adaptive reuse and change in accordance with visioning and planning for the corridor.

-Short-term and priority action of the Historical Commission in collaboration with the Planning Board.
+- Support the Historical Commission's and Historic Districts Commission's active engagement in the visioning and planning for the Route 20 corridor with respect to historic preservation issues. - Ongoing action of the Historical Commission and Historic Districts Commission with the Planning Board. - Prepare a Route 20 Corridor Preservation Study to identify the capacity of historic properties for adaptive reuse and change in accordance with visioning and planning for the corridor. - Short-term and priority action of the Historical Commission and Historic Districts Commission in collaboration with the Planning Board.